GET 2017 COVERAGE

 If your doctor determines that the preventive service is medically appropriate for you and you meet the criteria for this recommendation and coverage requirements, your plan must cover the service without charging you a copayment or coinsurance, even if you haven’t met your yearly deductible.

 Many health plans are still using exclusions such as “services related to sex change” or “sex reassignment surgery” to deny coverage to transgender people for certain health care services.
 Coverage varies by state.

 Before you enroll in a plan, you should always look at the complete terms of coverage that are included in the “Evidence of Coverage,” “Certificate of Coverage,” or contract of insurance.
 This contains the full explanation of which procedures and services are covered or excluded under each plan.
 Plans might use different language to describe these kinds of exclusions.
 Look for language like “All procedures related to being transgender are not covered.”
 Other terms to look for include “gender change,” “transsexualism,” “gender identity disorder,” and “gender identity dysphoria.”

 You can access the full terms of coverage through a plan’s Summary of Benefits and Coverage.
 If you’re still not sure about how services would be covered or excluded, you should contact the plan’s issuer directly by phone.

 These transgender health insurance exclusions may be unlawful sex discrimination.
 The health care law prohibits discrimination on the basis of sex, among other bases, in certain health programs and activities.

-If you believe a plan unlawfully discriminates, you can file complaints of discrimination with your state’s Department of Insurance or the U.S. Department of Health & Human Services Office for Civil Rights.
+If you believe a plan unlawfully discriminates, you can file complaints of discrimination with your state’s Department of Insurance, or report the issue to the Centers for Medicare & Medicaid Services by email to email@example.com.

 Once you’re enrolled in a plan, if your health insurance company refuses to pay a claim or ends your coverage, you also have the right to appeal the decision and have it reviewed by an independent third party.